RolandSall/GymTracker/libs/nest-mediator/README.md

 ### 1. Import the Module

-Import `NestMediatorModule` in your application module and register your handlers:
+Import `NestMediatorModule` in your application module:

 ```typescript
 import { Module } from '@nestjs/common';